 - 1 cup chocolate chips

-- Brown butter over medium heat until a nutty brown color.
+- Brown butter in a skillet over medium heat until a nutty brown color.
 It will most likely foam up and have a few brown specks in it.
 This is to be expected.
-Let cool slightly while you gather the remaining ingredients.
+It should smell toasted and be a light golden brown, be careful not to let it burn.
+Let cool slightly while you gather the remaining ingredients.1 cup unsalted butter

-- Beat together brown butter, brown sugar and sugar in your mixing bowl.
-Set aside to cool slightly.
+- Beat together brown butter, brown sugar and white sugar in your mixing bowl.
+Set aside to cool slightly.1½ cups packed light brown sugar, ½ cups granulated white sugar

 - In another bowl, combine the flour, cornstarch, baking soda, baking powder and salt.
-Stir with a whisk.
+Stir with a whisk.2 cups all-purpose flour, 2 teaspoons cornstarch, 1 teaspoon baking soda, 1 teaspoon baking powder, ½ teaspoon salt

 - Add the eggs to the butter mixture, one at a time, mixing after each until incorporated.
-Stir in the vanilla.
+Stir in the vanilla.2 large eggs, 1 teaspoon vanilla extract

-- Add the flour mixture a little at a time and beat until combined.
+- Add the flour mixture to the wet ingredients a little at a time and beat until combined.

-- Stir in the oats, walnuts or pecans and chocolate chips.
+- Stir in the oats, walnuts or pecans and chocolate chips.1½ cups old-fashioned oats, ⅓ cups finely chopped walnuts or pecans, 1 cup chocolate chips

 - Refrigerate the dough for at least one hour.

-- When you remove it from the oven, sprinkle each cookie with a pinch of sea salt.
+- When you remove it from the oven, sprinkle each cookie with a pinch of sea salt if desired.

-- Remove from cookie sheet onto a cooling rack.
+- Cool on baking sheet for 5 minutes, then remove onto a cooling rack.
 Once completely cooled, store in an airtight container at room temperature or freeze until ready to eat.